 A VANISHED WORLD

 Let me ask you a question.
-If God is One, how come this world is so full of conflict, so full of contradictions to his Oneness? if he is One, how can evil exist?
+If G-d is One, why is this world so full of conflict, so full of contradictions to His Oneness?
+In other words, if He is One - how can evil exist?

 I wonder what was happening in Europe when Ansel Adams was making that photograph.
 October 31, 1941.
-My curiosity piqued, i did some research.
+My curiosity piqued, I fed the date into an electronic search engine.
 The answer made the hair on the back of my neck rise.

 "Protocol of the Wannsee Conference, January 20, 1942